drewdeponte/Constraid/README.md

 The `center` methods simply create one or more equivalency constraints between the two views and the appropriate attributes (`centerX`, `centerY`, `centerXwithinMargins`, `centerYwithinMargins`).
-List of the short versions of all the `center` methods are provided below.
+A list of the short versions of all the `center` methods are provided below.

 ```swift
 center(viewA, verticallyWithin: viewB)